 Top Four Overtime Laws To Know In California

-Overtime laws were historically implemented to put financial pressure on employers to hire additional staff and to protect employees in weak bargaining positions from being overwork.
+California Overtime laws were historically implemented to put financial pressure on employers to hire additional staff and to protect employees in weak bargaining positions from being overworked.
 The idea was to disincentivize employers by making it costly to task employees with unreasonably long work hours, and instead encourage employers to split the workload among new hires.
-Unfortunately, employers ignore these laws frequently, and capitalize on what they perceive as the ignorance of their employees.
+Unfortunately, employers frequently ignore these laws and capitalize on what they perceive as the ignorance of their employees.
 Here are four important overtime rights that will help you determine whether your employer has illegally denied you overtime pay:

-The California labor code provides multiple ways for workers to earn overtime.
-In addition to the 40 hour rule discussed above, workers who work more than eight hours in a workday must be paid at one and a half times their regular rate of pay.
+The California labor Code provides multiple ways for workers to earn overtime.
+In addition to the 40 hour rule discussed above, workers who work more than eight hours in a workday must be paid at the rate of one and one-half times (1.5X) their regular rate of pay.
 This law is spelled out in Labor Code § 510 and the Wage Orders.

 Example: Donald’s regular rate of pay is $25 an hour.
 He works 11 hours in a single day.
 He should be paid $37.50 an hour (1.5 x $25) for any work he performs in excess of eight hours in a day.
 Donald is therefore owed $200 in regular pay (8 hours x $25), and $112.50 in overtime pay (3 hours x $37.50).

-3. Employers must pay double the regular rate of pay as overtime for work performed in excess of 12 hours in one day
+3. double pay for work in excess of 12 hours in one day

 Most workers are familiar with the 40-hour rule for overtime, but few are aware of the double overtime rule.
-This statute provides a significant opportunity for employees to earn overtime pay.
-More specifically, the statute found within labor code § 510 provides that an employer must pay an employee double his/her regular rate of pay for all work performed in excess of 12 hours in a single workday.
+This allows the opportunity for employees to earn even more overtime pay.
+More specifically, this law (part of Labor Code § 510) provides that an employer must pay an employee double (2X) his/her regular rate of pay for all work performed in excess of 12 hours in a single workday.